subv3rsiv3/website/_posts/2025-09-18-how-weak-passwords-and-other-failings-led-to-catastrophic-breach-of-ascension.md

 ---
 layout: posts
 title: How weak passwords and other failings led to catastrophic breach of Ascension
-date: '2025-09-18 18:35:17 '
+date: '2025-09-18 19:39:34 '
-excerpt: '### Ascension''s Breach: A Wake-Up Call for Basic Security Blunders Ascension, a massive health network, got hammered by a ransomware attack thanks to sloppy password practices and a total disregard for fundamental security layers like "secu'
+excerpt: '### Ascension Breach: Weak Links in the Chain Ascension, a massive healthcare outfit, got hammered by a ransomware attack that exploited weak passwords and sloppy security basics, like ignoring "security in depth" and zero trust strategies.'
 seo_title: How weak passwords and other failings led to catastrophic breach of Ascension
-seo_description: '### Ascension''s Breach: A Wake-Up Call for Basic Security Blunders Ascension, a massive health network, got hammered by a ransomware attack thanks to slopp'
+seo_description: '### Ascension Breach: Weak Links in the Chain Ascension, a massive healthcare outfit, got hammered by a ransomware attack that exploited weak passwords and'
 categories:
 - Security
-- CloudDevOps
 - AI_Automation
 tags:
 - Security
-- CloudDevOps
 - AI_Automation
 permalink: /blog/how-weak-passwords-and-other-failings-led-to-catastrophic-breach-of-ascension/
 ---

-### Ascension's Breach: A Wake-Up Call for Basic Security Blunders Ascension, a massive health network, got hammered by a ransomware attack thanks to sloppy password practices and a total disregard for fundamental security layers like "security in depth" and zero trust models.
-Essentially, they treated their network like a fortress with a flimsy gate—assuming the perimeter was enough—only to watch it crumble when hackers exploited weak points like Kerberoasting.
-This fiasco highlights how even industry giants can falter by ignoring proven defenses, leading to widespread downtime that crippled patient care and exposed sensitive data.
-For SMBs and MSPs, this is a stark reminder that similar oversights could devastate operations, erode customer trust, and invite hefty regulatory fines, especially in regulated sectors.
-The real kicker is that these fixes are straightforward and affordable, making it a no-brainer to bolster defenses before you're the next headline.
-Takeaways: - Strengthen passwords to block Kerberoasting exploits.
+### Ascension Breach: Weak Links in the Chain Ascension, a massive healthcare outfit, got hammered by a ransomware attack that exploited weak passwords and sloppy security basics, like ignoring "security in depth" and zero trust strategies.
+This let hackers turn one compromised machine into a full-blown network meltdown, exposing how outdated defenses can crumble under pressure.
+For SMBs and MSPs, this fiasco highlights the real-world risks of skimping on robust security, as even small businesses face similar threats that could disrupt operations and erode customer trust.
+Blame doesn't stop at Ascension; Microsoft's role in downplaying vulnerabilities like Kerberoasting adds fuel to the fire, reminding smaller outfits to scrutinize their tech partners.
+Ultimately, this event shows that in 2025, relying on perimeter-only protection is a recipe for disaster, urging SMBs to rethink their defenses before the next attack hits.
+Takeaways: - Beef up zero trust to limit breach spread.

         **Key takeaways**
-        - Implement zero trust for better breach containment.
-- Layer security to avoid single-failure collapses.
+        - Layer defenses to avoid single-failure catastrophes.
-- Regularly audit third-party tools like Microsoft.
+- Audit passwords frequently to dodge Kerberoasting.
+- Demand clear risk info from software vendors.

         **Source:** [https://arstechnica.com/security/2025/09/how-weak-passwords-and-other-failings-led-to-catastrophic-breach-of-ascension/](https://arstechnica.com/security/2025/09/how-weak-passwords-and-other-failings-led-to-catastrophic-breach-of-ascension/)